TABLE-Foreign investors turn net buyers of Japan shares

-They bought a net 118.6 billion yen of shares after selling a net 239.6 billion in the week
+They bought a net 195.2 billion yen of shares in the week through Oct.
+20, after selling a net 26.7 billion the previous week.

-through Sept.
-29, which was the largest net selling since the week of May 6-12.

-Japanese investors were net sellers of foreign bonds in the latest week to the tune of 262.8
+Japanese investors were net buyers of foreign bonds in the latest week for the second straight period, purchasing a net 474.6 billion yen, after buying 705.3 billion yen the week before.

-billion, after purchasing 1.5424 trillion yen in the final week of the fiscal half-year period,

 Details of net investments were as follows (in billion yen).